 01 of 21

-Top 20 Most Popular French Cities for Visitors
+Most Popular French Cities

 02 of 21

 Paris is one of the world’s most romantic and beautiful capital cities and with a population of around 2,250 is by far the largest city in France.
-Its iconic buildings are known the world over: the soaring Eiffel Tower, Notre-Dame Cathedral, the famous Latin Quarter on the Left Bank, the Champs-Elysées, and Montmartre.
+Its iconic buildings are known the world over: The soaring Eiffel Tower, Notre-Dame Cathedral, the famous Latin Quarter on the Left Bank, the Champs-Elysées, and Montmartre.

 The capital's museums are among the best in the world, with the Louvre leading the way.
 And don’t forget the Centre Pompidou with its exciting contemporary art exhibitions, the fabulous collections of Impressionists and Post-Impressionists in the Musée d’Orsay, converted from a former railway station, and the less well known but superb Cluny Museum where medieval treasures like the 15th-century Lady and the Unicorn Tapestry are to be discovered.
 Then there are the small quartiers with their street markets and restaurants and bars where the locals hang out.